"How do I pick where I’d like to work?"

 What is Employer Branding?

-Establishing an employer brand allows the company to reach their ideal audience by giving a behind-the-scenes look at what an employee might do or experience on a daily basis, should they get a job with that company.
+Establishing an employer brand allows the company to reach its ideal audience by giving a behind-the-scenes look at what an employee might do or experience on a daily basis, should they get a job with that company.

 Why is Employer Branding important?